-The roles and perceptions of men and women have changed dramatically in that time, with little to inform and guide the new man and woman how to blend into a harmonious whole.
+The roles and perceptions of men and women have also changed dramatically in that time, with little to inform and guide the new man and woman how to blend into a harmonious whole.
 The old models of relationships have also changed, with less couples opting for traditional marriage.
 We now live in a multicultural world where couples may represent completely contrasting ethnic backgrounds.
-No longer does one traditional religious or cultural value system ‘fit-all’.
+No longer does one traditional religious or cultural value system fit-all.

 Under pressure from constant activity and expectations that the modern materialistic world creates, couples often find themselves exhausted and disconnected.
 Over time and often without discussion, the sexual aspect of a relationship suffers or even becomes completely defunct.
 In such circumstances one partner or both may become fearful of communicating their sexual needs, frustrations or anxieties.
 Impenetrable, invisible and unspoken barriers are built.
 Bedtime becomes a silent, lonely relief from the constant pressures of the day; intimacy is absent.

 Infidelity may intrude.
 In today’s Internet age there are more temptations to develop clandestine relationships than ever before.
-Infidelity may even be ‘virtual’ as distinct from actual.
+Infidelity may even be virtual as distinct from actual.

 Traditional relationship counselling can sometimes help, but too often one partner or the other feels alienated.
 The number of couples who drop out from relationship therapy is remarkably high.
-The sexual issues are rarely addressed directly, with the emphasis placed upon the need to deal with everyday relationship issues before tackling those of intimacy and sex.
+Sexual issues are rarely addressed directly, with the emphasis placed upon the need to deal with everyday relationship issues before tackling those of intimacy and sex.